okfde/datenschule.de/_projects/abgeordnetenwatch.md

 text_en: |-

  What topics are discussed in the parliament?
 Which are the most relevant to which political party?
 Debates in the parliament are often difficult to follow for citizens and civil society organisations alike, but at the same time they are the foundation for evidence-based policy work and public discussions.
-With our partners, abgeordnetenwatch.de and HAW Hamburg, we take a closer look at the plenary protocols published by the German parliament reflecting these political discussions and decisions at the end of the 18th legislative period (2013 - 2017).
-OpenParliament (offenesparlament.de) makes the protocols accessible and searchable for everyone.
+With our partners, abgeordnetenwatch.de and HAW Hamburg, we take a closer look at the plenary protocols published by the German parliament reflecting these political discussions and decisions at the end of the 18th legislative period (2013 - 2017). <a href="https://offenesparlament.de">OffenesParlament.de</a> makes the protocols accessible and searchable for everyone.
 We analyze important topics and provide information about the members of the parliament.

  ## About Abgeordnetenwatch

- Abgeordnetenwatch.de is an independent and non-partisan internet platform, which allows public citizen requests to German and
- European parliaments as well as in the regional parliaments, thus providing a direct link between citizens and members of parliament.
+  <a href="https://abgeordnetenwatch.de">Abgeordnetenwatch.de</a> is an independent and non-partisan internet platform, which allows public citizen requests to German and European parliaments as well as in the regional parliaments, thus providing a direct link between citizens and members of parliament.
 In addition, abgeordnetenwatch.de documents the voting behavior and the additional income of the deputies.
 In this way, they want to bring greater accountability pressure on politicians towards the electorate, as well as to provide easy and direct access to political information, greater transparency and participation.

  Abgeordnetenwatch.de is a project of Parlamentwatch e.V. based in Hamburg.